-Halloween is going to be extra-weird this year, but you can still make the most of it.
-Wear masks, party responsibly, and obviously play our two new virtual Halloween games, Virtually Haunted: The Online Halloween Scavenger Hunt and the Halloween Trivia Slam Game.
+Halloween might be a bit weird again this year, but you can still make the most of it.
+Wear masks when you should, party responsibly, and obviously play our two virtual Halloween games: Virtually Haunted: The Online Halloween Scavenger Hunt and the Halloween Trivia Slam Game.
 Those virtual games involve haunted places, ghost stories, and Halloween trivia, and here’s a taste of all three.

 The Restaurant Where It Happens

 A long-ago horse stable turned upscale restaurant, One If By Land, Two If By Sea is considered one of New York City’s most romantic.
 It’s also haunted.
 A ghostly presence has been known to smash dishes, pull chairs out from under patrons, and even remove women’s earrings.
 Some say it’s the ghost of Aaron Burr, who kept his horse-drawn carriage there when it was a stable.
 Others say the ghost is Burr’s dear daughter.
 What was her name?

 Theodosia, the daughter to whom Burr sings “Dear Theodosia” in the Broadway musical Hamilton

 At the historic Hollywood Roosevelt Hotel, some folks check in, but they don’t check out.
 The switchboard still receives calls from rooms that no longer exist, and in the Blossom Room, a little ghost named Caroline still looks for her mom while an agitated man walks back and forth.
 On some evenings you can still hear Montgomery Clift practicing his bugle in room 928.

 What bygone blonde bombshell likes to join in on the monkey business, appearing in a hallway mirror and by the pool?

 Marilyn Monroe has been glimpsed near the pool and in the mirror of room 1200, where she lived while on her way to stardom.